Why rewriting and republishing existing content for LinkedIn might be your best strategy in 2022

 Try a different post format

 If you REALLY don’t want to appear like you repurpose old content.
 You can use a different format!
-For example, if the first time you published a link to an article to LinkedIn you used an image and placed the link in the caption text, the next time post the link in link format on the platform.
+For example, if the first time you published a link to an article on LinkedIn you used an image and placed the link in the caption text, the next time post the link in link format on the platform.

 These are just a few tips to elevate your rewritten content.
 But this republished and rewritten content can turn against you pretty quickly.